 How long can I wear a disposable mask?

-If you are using a mask sporadically, you might be able to wear it on multiple occasions before it is time to swap it for a new one.
-Of course, it depends on how long you wore the mask for that day, if you were performing any strenuous activities while wearing it and if the mask was exposed to moisture.
+If you are using a disposable mask sporadically, you might be able to wear it on multiple occasions before it is time to swap it for a new one.

-However, if you frequently are feeling moisture on the mask or if you sneeze inside the mask, replacing it with another disposable mask is best practice.
+However, if you frequently are feeling moisture on the inside of the mask or if you sneeze while wearing it, replacing it with a new disposable mask is best practice, Martinello advises.

 What is the difference between disposable and medical masks?

-Below, we rounded up a few disposable masks that you can purchase in bulk to help protect yourself and others.
-Although we haven't had the chance to try them, each of the masks included meet criteria described by the experts above, such as number of layers and adjustable fit.
+Below, we rounded up disposable mask options.
+Although we haven't had the chance to try all of them, each of the masks included meets the criteria described by the experts above, such as multiple layers and an adjustable fit.

 Maskc's masks come in packs of 10 in a resealable bag for easy storage and access.
 The 3-ply masks feature a moisture-proof inner layer, a melt-blown center and a non-woven exterior layer.
-They offer a bacterial filtration efficiency greater than 95% and also boast an adjustable nose wire.
+They offer a bacterial filtration efficiency greater than 95%, according to the brand, and also have an adjustable nose wire.